-When it comes to abalone, South African abalone is the most commercially exploitable species.
+Mexico, Australia, South Africa, New Zealand, Japan and Chile are known to produce good abalone grades.
+South African abalone is the most commercially exploitable species.
 It contains more meat and is considered to have a fresher taste and better texture than other abalone species.
-Traditionally, abalone is caught in Oceania, the United States, Mexico and the Indo-Pacific region, but it can also be found in Great Britain or Normandy.
-In the English Channel it is known as gofiche, and by its Maori name in New Zealand, paua.
+Traditionally, abalones are caught in Oceania, the United States, Mexico and the Indo-Pacific region, but it can also be found in Great Britain or Normandy.
+In the English Channel, it is known as gofiche, and by its Maori name in New Zealand, paua.
 Australia produces the highest quality dried abalone.
 More recently, with sustainability in mind, farmed baby abalone has started to appear in the market from Australia, Chile, China and Japan.

 When an order is to be loaded, the specific abalone is placed in a lined cardboard box or polystyrene box and everything is secured ready for export.
 The rugged exterior of the case creates an extremely strong grip on the rocks they live on, making it difficult to remove them without time, skill and dedication.
 Frozen and fresh abalone are best suited for grilling, allowing the meat to be soaked in its own juices, or they can also be steamed to ensure that nutrients are preserved and the natural sweetness of seafood shines through.

 The cans also come with handy recipes that show how to use abalone in various dishes such as fried rice or fritters.
 On the internet, sometimes very polite staff pick up packages by hand to ensure that only strong and unmarked fish are packed.
 Frozen Abalone in Shell (FOS) - Live abalone is cleaned delicately and then quickly frozen either in its shell or removed from the cover, cleaned and then quickly frozen.